-To get a CDL, you must pass knowledge and skills tests.
+To get a CDL, you must pass a general knowledge test and skills test consisting of a pre-trip inspection, basic control maneuvers, and a road test.
 This manual will help you pass the tests.
 This manual is not a substitute for a truck driver training class or program.
 Formal training is the most reliable way to learn the many special skills required for safely driving a large commercial vehicle and becoming a professional driver in the trucking industry.

-Figure 1.1 helps you determine if you need a CDL.
+Figure 1.1 below helps you determine if you need a CDL.

 Do You Need a CDL?

+NOTE:

-NOTE: A bus may be Class A, B, or C depending on whether the GVWR is over 26,001 pounds or is a combination vehicle.
+A bus may be Class A, B, or C depending on whether the GVWR is over 26,001 pounds or is a combination vehicle.